hypercore-protocol/hypercore-protocol/README.md

 #### `stream.finalize()`

 Gracefully end the stream.
 Closes all feeds as well.
-This is automatically called when the stream has been sealed and all active channels are closed.
+This is automatically called after the prefinalise guard and all channels have been closed.

 #### `feed.options(message)`